spookylukey/pyastgrep/README.rst

 * Added a test suite
 * Many bugs fixed
 * Significant rewrite of parts of code
-* Changes to match grep/ripgrep
+* Changes to match grep/ripgrep, including formatting and automatic filtering.